-Children under the age of 7 can only go into the water as deep as they can stand until they pass a "tadpole" test (swimming one length of the swimming area with solid form).
-Swimmers under 16 must pass a "fish" (swimming freestyle without stopping for two lengths and treading water for one minute in the deepest swim area).
-Campers can request a "tadpole" or "fish" test from a lifeguard during any open swim time.
+Children under 7 years old can only go into the water as deep as they can stand until they pass a Tadpole test (swimming one length of the swimming area with solid form).
+Swimmers under 16 years old must pass a Fish test to swim in the third area with the raft (swimming from non-stop freestyle for two lengths and treading water for one minute).